‘The West-Dressed Woman’: Women’s Garments Through Centuries

 Fritz Olenberger

-Santa Barbara Historical Museum guest curator Sharon Bradford (pictured right) is shown taking visitors on a tour of the exhibit.
+Santa Barbara Historical Museum guest curator Sharon Bradford is shown taking visitors on a tour of the exhibit.

 The collection displays the costumes with an emphasis on their artistry.
 Set against black backgrounds and positioned on slowly rotating turntables, guests are able to see the entirety of the gowns, each of which has a story that offers insight into Santa Barbara’s well-known figures.
 The Pearl Chase bodice, for example, is physically impossible to fasten onto oneself.
 There’s a spot on the de la Guerra wedding dress from a relative who wore it decades after Anita’s wedding, after the gown had been handed down through the family.
 The dress came to the museum with the stain, but because the garment is silk, there’s only so much work that can be done without degrading the quality of the fabric.
 Maintenance on these articles is necessary for longevity, but the ravages of time are inevitable.
 Yet those small imperfections — stains, abrasions, and alterations — are proof of the lives lived within the clothing.
 “It’s part of the story,” said Harwood of the blemish.
 “Anita de la Guerra wore it, but generations after wore it [as well].
 Frederica Poett wore it, but not to get married.
 She wore it to a party.
 Supposedly her boyfriend picked her up from the party in an airplane, and they flew up to Rancho San Julian and holed up for a few days.
 That’s how it got the stains.”

 The garments are paired with photographs and paintings of their original owners, and the exhibit is augmented with portraits of notable Santa Barbara women, such as Catherine Wills, an establishing member of the Lobero Theatre Foundation, and Ganna Walska, the wealthy garden aficionado who created Lotusland on her Montecito estate.
-Frederica Dibblee Poett, whose legacy incluvdes the stain on the de la Guerra wedding dress, appears in the gallery as well, both in portrait and in benefaction; several of the paintings in the gallery were acquired via bequest from the Poett estate.
+Frederica Dibblee Poett, whose legacy includes the stain on the de la Guerra wedding dress, appears in the gallery as well, both in portrait and in benefaction; several of the paintings in the gallery were acquired via bequest from the Poett estate.
 The portraits show members of Santa Barbara’s prominent families, descendant from (or married to) the de la Guerra bloodline.

 “Francisca de la Guerra Dibblee,” 1872